-On November 3, 2021, James W. Hardesty, Chief Justice of the Nevada Supreme Court, petitioned the Supreme Court to amend Nevada Code of Judicial Conduct (NCJC) Rule 4.2(C) and (C)(3) to comport with the Nevada Legislature's anticipated amendments to NRS 293.177 relating to the declaration of candidacy in elections.
-The petition seeks to delete NCJC 4.2(D) to comport with the Legislature's 2019 amendment to NRS 293(C).145 and NRS 293C.175 relating to the election filing date for municipal court judges.
-The proposed amendments to NCJC 4.2 are set forth in Exhibit B to the petition.
+WHEREAS, on November 4, 2021, James W. Hardesty, Chief Justice of the Nevada Supreme Court, filed a petition seeking to amend Nevada Code of Judicial Conduct (NCJC) Rule 4.2(C) and (C)(3) to comport with the Nevada Legislature's special-session amendments to NRS 293.177 which, for the calendar year 2022 only, changed the filing date for judicial elections from the first Monday in January to the first Monday in March, 2022 to alleviate complications associated with redistricting.
+The petition also sought to delete NCJC Rule 4.2(D) to comport with the Legislature's 2019 amendment to NRS 293C.145 and NRS 293C.175 relating to the election filing date for municipal court judges; and